Snap acquires AR startup WaveOptics, which provides tech for Spectacles, for over $500M – TechCrunch

 This is a big leap for WaveOptics, which had raised around $65 million in funding from investors that included Bosch, Octopus Ventures and a host of individuals, from Stan Boland (veteran entrepreneur in the UK, most recently at FiveAI) and Ambarish Mitra (the co-founder of early AR startup Blippar).
 PitchBook estimates that its most recent valuation was only around $105 million.

-WaveOptics was founded in Oxford, and it’s not clear where the team will be based after the deal is closed — we have asked.
+WaveOptics was founded in Oxford, and from what we know it will continue to be based in the UK.

 We have been covering the company since its earliest days, when it displayed some very interesting, early, and ahead-of-its-time technology: waveguides based on hologram physics and photonic crystals.
 The important and key thing is that its tech drastically compresses size and load of the hardware needed to process and display images, meaning a much wider and more flexible range of form factors for AR hardware based on WaveOptics tech.